 I always go for the window seat on airplanes.
 I say always.
 To be honest, only recently did it dawn on me: It looks like a map down there!
 And then, on a recent flight over the Netherlands, I found the map staring back at me.
 I blinked first.

 Airplane windows are designed to let light in, not to let you look out.
-Unless you're 10, you need to crouch to get a peek through your tiny, awkwardly placed porthole.
-The multi-layered plexiglass, often obscured by dirt and frost, recalls the frustration of looking through a broken kaleidoscope.
+Unless you’re a tiny ten-year-old, you need to crouch to get a peek through your tiny, awkwardly placed porthole.
+Looking through the multi-layered plexiglass, often obscured by dirt and frost, is as frustrating as peering through a broken kaleidoscope.

-And even if daylight and weather permit, there's often little to keep the eye entertained.
-On a transatlantic trip, if you're lucky, the interminable ocean will be punctuated by a sighting of Kap Farvel, the southern tip of Greenland.
+And even if daylight and weather permit, there’s often little to keep the eye entertained.
+On a transatlantic trip, weather and flight pattern permitting, the interminable ocean will be punctuated by a sighting of Kap Farvel, the southern tip of Greenland.

 Shorter trips are more interesting: more likely to pass over rivers and coastlines, cities and islands.
-Spotting something out of your window that you've only seen in an atlas before is as thrilling to me as bumping into a celebrity on the street must be for other people.
+Spotting something out of your window that you’ve only seen in an atlas before is as thrilling to airborne mapheads as bumping into a movie star on the street must be for other celebrity spotters.
 Look: Flamborough Head!
 There: Cape Cod!
 Oh Em Gee: that has to be Tehran!

 About half an hour into a flight from Brussels to Stockholm, the SAS plane was cruising over Flevoland, the Dutch province reclaimed from the IJsselmeer.
 The outline of the two rectangles dredged up from the seabed was obvious enough.